nicooga/altoros-blog/post5/README.md

 =============

 As a live demo of what coding CoffeeScript feels like this little tutorial covers the basics of AJAX and Rails.
-This time I'll use a classic app: a microblogging app for posts, and an asynchronous voting feature for them.
+This time I'll use a classic example: a microblogging app for posts, and an asynchronous voting feature for them.

 ```bash
 $ rm public/index.html